Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     ampc-hybrid-rda-64cfdb558b-7kz2s   1/1     Running   0          17s
     ```

 2. If you opted to install the optional demo service, the `ampc-hybrid` helm installation creates a namespace named `ampc-demo` and deploys a service called `ampc-hybrid-list`.
-Run the following command to verify this demo service is running.
+Run the following command to verify this demo service is running:

     ```bash
     kgp -n ampc-demo